Why has my credit score gone down?

 Reason 5: Closing an old account

-Your old accounts are valuable for your credit score, as a long-term financial relationship suggests you are a reliable borrower and managing your finances well.
+Your old accounts are valuable for your credit rating, as a long-term financial relationship suggests you are a reliable borrower and managing your finances well.
 Closing an old account could dramatically affect the average age of your credit options, which could damage your credit score.

 You could also inadvertently increase your credit utilisation, as you would be cutting an available line of credit.
 For example, if you have a balance of £300 on a card with a credit limit of £700 and a balance of £0 on a card with a credit limit of £300, your credit utilisation would be 30%.
 Were you to cancel the card with a £0 balance, you would lose that credit limit of £300 and your credit utilisation would jump to 43%.